 Mr Monkey heard that there was going to be collection of giant decorated frogs scattered around Stockport.
 He's been a fan of temporary displays of brightly painted creatures (or benches) livening up town since the Manchester Cow Parade in 2004, and Stockport is just down the road from his house, so he decided to scamper down the A6 to find out what these frogs were doing.

-Mr Monkey had downloaded a map from the Stockport's Giant Leap website before leaving home, but when it was printed out it was a little difficult to read some of the street names so he popped in to the tourist information office in the market place and picked up a bigger and better properly printed Frog-tastic Guide.
+Mr Monkey had downloaded a map from the Stockport's Giant Leap website (now just a holding page until some more frogs appear) before leaving home, but when it was printed out it was a little difficult to read some of the street names so he popped in to the tourist information office in the market place and picked up a bigger and better properly printed Frog-tastic Guide.

 Mr Monkey studied the guide for a bit, ignored the games because they'd be better at home, and planned a route to visit all 19 frogs.
 In a change from his usual policy, he decided that he'd see them in numerical order (of course it didn't work out quite like that, because Mr Rik forgot that not all of Stockport is at the same height above sea level).